-- 11. We believe that implementing these changes will present a significant challenge to administrators and guidance will be needed from the SPPA to ensure the regulations are applied effectively. - 12.
-In order to implement the changes, administrators will need to update a substantial number of pension records while reviewing any benefit calculations relating to members who have left the scheme since 2014.
-This will be a very large undertaking, particularly at a time where pension administrators are already stretched, due to the impact of Covid-19 and an increasing workload resulting from: GMP rectification, the Pensions Dashboard, the £95k cap, as well as additional projects to improve their data and systems. - 13.
-As discussed above, a significant amount of data will have to be gathered in order to calculate the final salary underpin.
-Not only will administrators be reliant on employers to provide the data (which may not be possible), but they will also depend on the sole software provider to Scottish funds, Aquila Heywood,1 to ensure the administrative software is up to date.
-Given the level of complexity involved in developing the automated processes to implement the remedy, this will be very costly for the software provider and could take a significant amount of time to produce.
+- We believe that the implementing these changes will present a significant challenge to administrators and guidance will be needed from the Government to ensure the regulations are implemented effectively. - In order to implement the changes, administrators will need to update a substantial number of pension records while reviewing any benefit calculations relating to members who have left the scheme since 2014.
+This will be a very large undertaking, particularly at a time where pension administrators are already stretched due to the impact of Covid-19 and an increasing workload resulting from GMP rectification, the Pensions Dashboard, the 95k cap, changes to exit payments, as well as projects to improve their data and systems. - As discussed above, a significant amount of data will have to be gathered in order to calculate the final salary underpin.
+Not only will administrators be reliant on employers to provide the data (which may not be possible), but they will also depend on software providers to ensure the administrative software is up to date.
+We are concerned that the effectiveness of the regulations may be undermined if administrators do not have access to all the data necessary to make the underpin calculations and that any delays in specification would lead to delays in the providers undertaking the system build.